 If I can remain calm and quiet with my entire world crashing about me secure in the knowledge God loves me.
 If I can but keep on believing what I know in my heart to be true that darkness will fade with the morning and that this will pass away too; then nothing in life can defeat me.

 For as long as this knowledge remains I can suffer whatever is happening, for I know God will beak all the chains that are binding me tight in the darkness trying to fill with me with fear.
 For there is no night, without dawning and I know that my morning is near.

-The prophet Nahum noted the condition of Nineveh, its siege and destruction; which God had once spared through their repentance, and turning from its wicked ways.
-Scripture reveals: The chariots shall rage in the streets, they shall jostle one against another in the broad ways: they shall seem like torches, they shall run like the lightening (Nahum 2:4).
+The Prophet Nahum noted the condition of Nineveh, its siege and destruction; which God had once spared through their repentance, and turning from their wicked ways.
+Nahum declared: The chariots shall rage in the streets, they shall jostle one against another in the broad ways: they shall seem like torches, they shall run like the lightening (Nahum 2:4).

-It was a sad ending to a time when God's mercy was extended to Nineveh; but later rejected, having failed to keep the torch lit towards the things of God.
-Many nations have likewise departed; after having been nourished by God, who once lived under His precepts, but then withdraw!
-Let us pray that nations in such a category will rebound, renew their commitment to God, to enjoy His umbrella of protection and provision, in the mist of gross darkness in this world.
+It was a sad ending to a time when God's mercy had been extended, and accepted, by Nineveh; but later rejected, having failed to keep the torch lit towards the things of God!
+Many nations have likewise departed; after having been nourished by God, lived under His precepts, but then withdraw!
+Let us pray that nations in such a category will rebound, renew their commitment to God, to enjoy His umbrella of protection and provision, in the mist of gross darkness of this world!

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 8,000 answers to frequently asked Bible questions published online, approximately 85% of the questions we are asked already have answers available to you instantly.
 This Website is an easy way to search out any questions you may have.